 Podcasts

 Scriptnotes is a podcast about screenwriting and things that are interesting to screenwriters.
-Hosted by professional writers John August (Aladdin, Big Fish) and Craig Mazin (Chernobyl, Hangover Part II), Scriptnotes covers everything from the business of screenwriting to common screenwriting questions to providing actual feedback on listeners’ scripts.
+Hosted by professional writers John August (Aladdin, Big Fish) and Craig Mazin (Chernobyl, The Last of Us), Scriptnotes covers everything from the business of screenwriting to common screenwriting questions to providing actual feedback on listeners’ scripts.
 It’s a must-listen.

 3rd & Fairfax: The WGAW Podcast